 In response to the pandemic, Congress authorized economic stimulus payments and favorable business loans as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The CARES Act also features key changes relating to income and payroll taxes.
 This new law follows close on the heels of the massive Tax Cuts and Jobs Act (TCJA) of 2017.
 The TCJA revised whole sections of the tax code and includes notable provisions for both individuals and businesses.

 This is the time to paint your overall tax picture for 2020.
 By developing a year-end plan, you can maximize the tax breaks currently on the books and avoid potential pitfalls.

-Keeping all that in mind, we have prepared the following 2019 Year-End Tax Updates.
-For your convenience, we have put updates on our website:
+Keeping all that in mind, we have prepared the following 2020 Year-End Tax Updates.
+For your convenience, we have put updates into three different categories:

-Be aware that the concepts are intended to provide only a general overview of year-end tax planning.
+Be aware that the concepts discussed in this letter are intended to provide only a general overview of year-end tax planning.
 It is recommended that you review your personal situation with a tax professional.